alejandrobabio/alejandrobabio.github.io/_posts/2017-12-11-dry-web-roda-and-sprockets.md

 tags: ruby dry-web-roda
 ---

 If you are migrating a Rails app to Dry-web-roda it is possible that you have your assets managed by sprockets.
-And, If you want to reduce the impact of the changes you will want to use sprockets in you new dry-web-roda app.
+And, If you want to reduce the impact of the changes you will want to use sprockets in your new dry-web-roda app.
 Thankfully is really simple to do that.

 <!--more-->
-The code was taken from my app called `Focus` but you want to replace it with the name of the yours.
+The code was taken from my app called `Focus` then you want to replace it with the name of the yours.

 These are the steps to make it work: